basham/swit-workshop-writing/slides.md

 - [disclosures](https://rivet.uits.iu.edu/components/disclosure/)
 - [accordions](https://rivet.uits.iu.edu/components/accordion/)
-- links to other pages
+- links

 Notes:
 Sometimes that extra context is needed when you need to be precise.
 If you're concerned with the length of content on a page, you can progressively reveal the content.
-This can be done through disclosures, accordions, and even links to other pages.
+This can be done through disclosures, accordions, and links.